 Refractory Applications of Glass Powders

 The re-use of glass cullet is important due to the recycling imbalances in a particular country’s waste system.
-The UK, for example, cannot process all of the green glass (chiefly from wine bottles) it uses and so must export green glass cullet.
-It would be beneficial to use the cullet locally rather than export.
+The UK, for example, cannot process all of the green glass (that chiefly arises from imported wine bottles) it uses and so must export green glass cullet.
+It would be beneficial to use the cullet locally rather than export - for both greater financial and environmental efficiency.

 Ground glass has found use in the manufacture of fibreglass insulation and as a flux in the manufacture of bricks.
 These, however, are not refractory materials in their own right.
 A subset of bricks, however, so-called ‘fire bricks’ are.